ibm-cloud-docs/solution-tutorials/lamp-stack.md

    ![Verify Port](images/solution4/VerifyPort.png)

 ### MySQL
-1. Check the version of MySQL with the following command:
+1. Check the version of MySQL using the following command:

    ```
    mysql -V
    ```
    **Note** the capital V parameter

-2. We recommend running the following script to help secure the installation of MySQL:
+2. We recommend running the following script to help securing MySQL database:

    ```
    mysql_secure_installation
    ```

-3. Enter your MySQL root password, and configure the security settings for your environment.
+3. Enter MySQL root password, and configure the security settings for your environment.
    If you want to create a MySQL database, add users, or change configuration settings, login to MySQL

    ```